-Yes, that old Tupperware that has been sitting in your kitchen for decades may be worth a bit more than its original purchase price!
+Yes, that old Tupperware sitting in your kitchen for decades may be worth more than its original purchase price!
 While it's unlikely that anyone will become a millionaire selling old Tupperware containers, you could make a few hundred bucks depending on the condition and antiquity of the ones you have at home.

 Ways to upcycle old Tupperware that can’t be recycled or sold

 Organizer box for office supplies, makeup, or arts and crafts materials: Whether you need to store paper clips and post-its, lipsticks and beauty blenders, or charcoal sticks and kneaded erasers, you don't need to buy those multi-level organizers that dominate Amazon.
-All you need is a little creativity and the motivation to create one using your old plastic Tupperware!
+You only need creativity and the motivation to create one using your old plastic Tupperware!

 Compost bucket: If you have a composter at home, you can use a large Tupperware as a compost bucket to collect all the fruit and vegetable scraps from your zero waste kitchen.
-This way, you can conveniently transport them to your composter without having to spend money on expensive and fancy compost buckets.
+This way, you can conveniently transport them to your composter without spending money on expensive and fancy compost buckets.